kennypavan/BioPHP/README.md

 # BioPHP - PHP Bioinformatics class
-BioPHP is an open source project that implements some light tools for manipulating genomic data.
+BioPHP is an easy to use, open source project, which implements light tools for manipulating genomic data.
+We're not doing any heavy lifting here.
+This PHP class is built for basic RNA, DNA, and Protein manipulation.

 ## Simple Usage: